gauravbisht005/gauravbisht005/README.md

 - 🔭 I’m currently studying at KIIT College of Engineering, Gurgaon
-- 🌱 I’m currently learning Data Science and Deutsch
+- 🌱 I’m currently learning Data Science and Deutsch :de:
-- 🤔 I’m looking for help with ...
-- 💬 Have a discussion on
+- :heart: Likes :soccer: :video_game: :iphone: :desktop_computer:
 - 😄 Pronouns: ...
 - ⚡ Goto Aphorism: Prepare for the best but be prepared for the worst!